NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 large distances.

 The software does not force the camera poses to move individually to fit better the control points.
-Hence, the cameras are always kept self-consistent, then the camera configuration has a single registration transform applied to it to fit the control points.
+Therefore, the cameras are always kept self-consistent, then the camera configuration has a single registration transform applied to it to fit the control points.
-Hence, the only approach to make the individual cameras conform more faithfully to what is considered accurate geometry is to use the mesh constraint.
+The only approach to make the cameras individually conform more faithfully to what is considered accurate geometry is to use the mesh constraint, if such a prior surface mesh is available.

 Quality metrics
 ^^^^^^^^^^^^^^^